June 22, 1955 – March 27, 2021

 In the final years of his life, he relished the role of “Poppy” to his grandchildren; Caroline Cole (10), John Patrick (8), daughter and son of Kathryn and Jon, and Ada James (3), daughter of Laura and KiAundre.

-Scott is survived by countless friends, loving relatives and colleagues that will remember him for his charisma, warmth, passion, and storytelling.
+Scott is survived by countless friends, loving relatives and colleagues who will remember him for his charisma, warmth, passion and storytelling.
 He had a unique ability to make each person he encountered feel special, important and worthy.
 He was an energetic mentor, good buddy and constant cheerleader to so many, yet fully known by few.
 He leaves a great legacy of serving others in their time of need.
 He will be greatly missed and fondly remembered.

 The Clemons family is planning a celebration of life this summer.
-In lieu of flowers, please consider a donation to Angela Hospice in Livonia or the University of Michigan Rogel Cancer Center; the institutions that provided such exceptional care for Scott in his three year battle with biliary cancer.
+In lieu of flowers, please consider a donation to Angela Hospice in Livonia or the University of Michigan Rogel Cancer Center; the institutions that provided such exceptional care for Scott in his three-year battle with biliary cancer.
 The family would like to thank the nurses, aides, surgeons, physicians and social workers that supported Scott: we are forever grateful for your hard work, compassion, time and talent.
 Scott crossed over peacefully in the great care of Angela Hospice Care Center in Livonia, with the love of his family surrounding him.

 To share a memory or leave condolences, visit www.tributearchive.com/obituaries/20552286/Scott-Frederick-Clemons/wall